Jezzzae/unit-2-project/README.md

 #### Struggles
 * Getting project approved first day
 * understanding the scope of our project and implementing that into our erd diagram
+* understanding how to merge and pull / push without causing any more erros
 #### Dependencies
 *